Wdickson11/portfolio-seguranca/en/sysmon-threat-hunting.md

 # 🕵️‍♂️ Amplifying Visibility: Threat Detection with Sysmon

-In modern corporate environments, especially in remote work scenarios (*Home Office*), endpoint visibility is the thin line between a contained incident and a full-scale data breach.
+In modern corporate environments, especially in remote work (Home Office) scenarios, endpoint visibility is the thin line between a contained incident and a large-scale data breach.

-Native Windows logs are vital but often suffer from "technical blindness" when correlating complex events.
-Questions like *"Which parent process initiated this connection?"* or *"Was there code injection into LSASS memory?"* are difficult to answer using only the standard Event Viewer.
+Native Windows logs are vital but suffer from "technical blindness" when correlating complex events.
+Questions like *"Which parent process originated this connection?"* or *"Was there code injection into LSASS memory?"* are difficult to answer using only the standard Event Viewer.

 This project details the implementation of **Sysmon (System Monitor)** as a primary telemetry sensor, orchestrated via **Action1 RMM**.